 For the average male, this requires five drinks or more in approximately two hours.
 Women metabolize alcohol differently than men, so they might need only four drinks in that same two-hour span to reach a BAC of .08%.

-Binge drinking doesn’t necessarily happen on a consistent basis, nor does it need to happen one time a month.
-Regardless of how often it occurs, consuming large amounts of alcohol within a short period of time has negative effects on your health.
+Binge drinking doesn’t necessarily happen on a consistent basis, nor does it need to happen once a month.
+Regardless of how often it occurs, consuming many alcoholic beverages within a short period of time has negative effects on your health.

 Approximately one in six adults binge drinks as often as four times per month.

 When people under 21 drink, the majority tend to binge.
 Underage drinking increases a teen's risk of developing alcoholism over time, especially if they binge drink often.
 Alcohol also negatively impacts the developing brain, which can lead to cognitive problems and mental health issues over time.